riban-bw/modular/README.md

 ## Overview

-Riban modular is a virtual modular synthesiser with physical control panels that fit the Eurorack format.
+Riban modular is an open source and (where practical) open hardware virtual modular synthesiser with physical control panels that fit the Eurorack physical format.
+See the [wiki](https://github.com/riban-bw/modular/wiki) for documentation.

 There are hardware panels that represent each virtual module.
 The panels are plugged together via a daisy-chain ribbon cable which provides power and a CAN bus for inter-communication.
 Modules have rotary controls, switches, LEDs, etc. that mimic and control the virtual modules.
 A Raspberry Pi 5 forms the core, providing the audio processing and interfacing with the hardware panels.
 Panels are detected automatically when connected, creating a corresponding virtual module within the virtual modular system.

 The system consists of a _Brain_ and panels.
 The Brain consists of a Raspberry Pi 5, STM32F103 microcontroller, CAN connector, audio interface and associated connectors, buttons, pots, etc. Panels consist of STM32F103 microcontroller, CAN connector and buttons, pots, etc.